a-slide/versipy/README.md

 ---

-**Versatile version and medatada managment across the python packaging with git integration ecosystem, integrated with git**
+**Versatile version and medatada managment across the python packaging ecosystem with git integration**

 ---